-It was a hastily planned trip, after months of procrastination.
-It was a super long weekend if we took an off one day in between (Holi holidays) and we had to go somewhere.
+It was a hurriedly planned trip, once months of procrastination.
+It was a super long weekend if we took an off one day in between (Holi holidays) so, we had to go somewhere.
 However, due to the tourist season rush, most options were exhausted and we decided to make a quick roadtripin’ to Konkan.
 It was a three-day trip, tiring due to long rides and poor road conditions, but fulfilling otherwise.
-This was my second time trip to Konkan.
+However, this was my second time trip to Konkan.

-Harihareshwar is a tiny coastal town in the Raigad district of the Konkan region in Maharashtra.
-Nestled in the foothills of three hills Harihareshwar, Harshinachal and Pushpadri, it is touched by the river Savitri before it meets the Arabian Sea.
-The town is a famous religious seat of Shaivism and has an ancient Kalbhairav Temple, giving it the name Dakshin Kashi.
+Harihareshwar may be a little coastal city with in the Raigad district of the Konkan region in Maharashtra.
+Nestled with in the foothills of three hills Harihareshwar, Harshinachal and Pushpadri, it is touched by the river Savitri before it meets the Arabian Sea.
+The city may be a renowned spiritual seat of Shaivism and has an ancient Kalbhairav Temple, giving it the name Dakshin Kashi.

 But, what I would suggest is to go on a roadtrip from Mumbai or Pune

-To beat the traffic, we started early around 6.00am and by 7.30am – 8.00am, were already outside Pune.
+To beat the traffic, we started early around 6.00 am and so by 7.30 am – 8.00 am, were already outside Pune.
 We stopped midway at a McDonald for breakfast and then proceeded further.
 This region is really beautiful.

 The roads went progressively bad on the ghats, and it was so bad at places that we could not drive above 20-30kmph Speed.

-The route to Harihareshwar is extremely scenic, even by the standards of the magnificent Western Ghats.
-The serpentine road navigates through lush green rain forest under tunnels formed by trees with the Arabian Sea and its backwaters on one side and low hills on the other.
-It has a very calming effect and the general lack of human presence on the road makes it even better.
+The route to Harihareshwar is extraordinarily scenic, even by the standards of the magnificent Western Ghats.
+The serpentine road navigates through lush green rain forest under tunnels formed by trees with the Arabian Sea and its backwaters on one side and low hills on the another.
+Also, It has a very calming effect and the general lack of human presence on the road makes it even better.

 MTDC Resort -Harihareshwar

 We reached at some time past noon and checked in at our hotel.
 We stayed in MTDC Resort -Premium suit A/c room.
-They have two types of rooms: Wooden Cottages and in new building Premium Suits both were beautiful and stood just next to sea.
+They have two types of rooms: Wooden Cottages and in new building Premium Suits both are beautiful and just next to sea.
 I have experienced both.
-We were told that the best eating options were available at the restaurant of the MTDC resort.
-It serves good seafood and has decent options in vegetarian as well.
-If you are planning a trip to Harihareshwar, try to book your accommodation MTDC well in advance, instead of looking for any other hotel.
-MTDC Resort -Harihareshwar
+The best eating options are available at the restaurant of the MTDC resort because it serves good seafood and has decent options in vegetarian as well.
+If you are planning a trip to Harihareshwar, try to book your accommodation MTDC well in advance, instead of looking for any other hotel MTDC Resort -Harihareshwar

 At the Harihareshwar beach, there is the famous temple of Lord Harihareshwar which is said to have been blessed by Lord Shiva and known as Kashi of Southern India.
 Temple and nearby area have huge mythology history associated with it.
 We visited in the afternoon, the sky, clouds, sea and sand, conspired together to create such a spectacle that it will remain etched in the memory for a long time.